home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is a device simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.
-- __Not supported yet__: The newest in the family, [Anna P1](https://www.plugwise.com/product/anna-p1/) cleverly uses energy (solar) information to transfer abundant energy in heatpump usage.
+- **Not supported yet!** The newest in the family, [Anna P1](https://www.plugwise.com/product/anna-p1/) cleverly uses energy (solar) information to transfer abundant energy in heatpump usage.

 Plugwise formerly sold power-based products using a USB stick as the controller.
 This integration does not support the `Stick` directly, see [legacy power devices](#legacy-power-devices) for more information.